| |

 Whatever you keep on view can enhance the originality, or the ‘wow’ factor, or the authenticity of your French country kitchen design.

-For more ideas and pictures, have a look at the French Country Kitchens page.
+You'll find loads of ideas and pictures on the French Country Kitchens page.

 Good Luck – and do send me a picture of your brand new French country style kitchen when you’re done!